 Bake Seasonal Treats

 Apples, pumpkins, and warm spices like cinnamon, nutmeg, and cloves are one of the best things about fall.
-Try baking classics like pumpkin pie, apple crisp, or cinnamon rolls.
-Let little ones get involved by allowing them to mix ingredients or decorate cookies with fall-themed sprinkles.
+Try baking classics like pumpkin pie, pumpkin bread (our favorite), apple crisp, or cinnamon rolls.
+Let the kids get involved by allowing them to mix ingredients or decorate cookies.

 Host a Seasonal Dinner

 Have your friends over for a fall-themed dinner, using seasonal produce.
 Make a traditional chili, or hearty soup, or roast something with squash, apples, and root vegetables.
-And don’t forget the pumpkin dessert, hot apple cider, or mulled wine to round out the evening’s cozy vibe!
+And don’t forget the pumpkin dessert, hot apple cider, or mulled wine.

 Take Fall Family Photos